rafaelbeckel/test-c-rust-wasm/README.md

 ## Contributing

-If you you'd like to see any other scenario listed here, feel free to open an Issue or a PR.
+If you'd like to see any other scenario listed here, feel free to open an Issue or a PR.

 If submitting a new example, create a numbered subfolder in the `crates` directory following the existing structure, and ensure your example builds correctly for both WASM and unit tests.